iann0036/tf-cfn-provider/docs/providers/triton/ServiceGroup.md

 # Terraform::Triton::ServiceGroup

-The `triton_service_group` resource represents a Triton Service Group.
+The `Terraform::Triton::ServiceGroup` resource represents a Triton Service Group.

 ~> **NOTE:**  Triton Service Groups are in Preview and only supported in specific regions at this time.
 They will become Generally Available in the near future.

 ## Properties

-TBC
+`GroupName` - (string, Required) Friendly name for the service group.

+`Template` - (string, Required)  Identifier of an instance template.

+`Capacity` - (int, Optional) Number of instances to launch and monitor.

 ## See Also